Dai411/GMT_tools/README.md

 `.asc` is a text-based raster data storage standard, usually referring to ESRI Ascii grid format.
 The header of `.asc` files including the `ncols`, `nrows`, `xllcorner`, `yllcorner`, `cellsize` and `NODATA_value`.
 Afterward is the grid data, list by lines from top to the bottom.
+It should be noted that the `xllcorner` and `yllcorner` represnts the center point at the centre of left-bottom corner grid (or pixel).
+The defrined centre may be different from other file format standards.
+The `.asc` file only support 2-Dimensional data.
+In GMT, the above tools can support `.asc` format such as `gmt grd2xyz` and `gmt grdconvert`.
+The `*.asc=` can be selected as `ef`(ESRI Ascii Grid), `gd` (GMT default) or `ff` (Golden Software Surfer).
+If the direction of the data is flipped, can be corrected by the `gmt grdflip`.